 Abbreviations: PFS: progression free survival; ccRCC: clear cell renal cell carcinoma; HR: hazard ratio; CI: confidence interval; BMI: body mass index; ISUP: International Society of Urological Patheology.

-Considering MRI scans were available only in 104 cases, in Supplement Table 1 and Table 2, multivariate Cox regression analyses of PFS and OS indicated that high VAT% was significantly related with poor PFS (HR=2.56, p=0.042) and OS (HR=3.291, p=0.044), while BMI was not independent covariate affecting survival.
+Considering MRI scans were available only in 104 cases, in Supplementary Table 1 and Supplementary Table 2, multivariate Cox regression analyses of PFS and OS indicated that high VAT% was significantly related with poor PFS (HR=2.56, p=0.042) and OS (HR=3.291, p=0.044), while BMI was not independent covariate affecting survival.

 A total of 100 significant genes were obtained from GSEA, and the genes with positive correlation were plotted.
 Besides fatty acid metabolism, CD36 was found involved in the most significant pathways including UV response, angiogenesis and transforming growth factor beta (TGF-β) signaling pathways.
 The details were illustrated in Figure 4.

 Scatterplots of the ratio of CD36 mRNA expression in ccRCC/Normal tissues compared with BMI (A), VAT% (B) and SAT (C).
 Locally weighted scatterplot smoothing curves were fitted in plots.
 Pearson's correlation coefficient shows the T/N ratio was positively correlated with the BMI (r=0.117, p=0.025), VAT% (r=0.465, p<0.001) and negatively correlated with SAT (r=-0.296, p=0.002).
 VAT%: visceral obesity percentage; SAT: subcutaneous adipose tissue.

 Univariate and multivariate Cox regression analyses of OS in 367 enrolled ccRCC patients.

 |Univariate analysis||Multivariate analysis|